Sousastep/sousastep/README.md

 This repository is highly specialized, but there are many useful bits that you may want to extract for your own purposes.

+To learn more about the history of this project, [click here.](https://www.sousastep.com/sousastep)

 "Sousastep XII" is a Max project for audio effects manipulated by a game controller that's attached to a tuba.
 It mostly uses Eventide, Arturia, and NeuralDSP plugins, but it also includes a custom LFO and dubstep effect, implemented mostly in gen\~, that relies on Surreal Machine's ladder filter emulation.

 ![Sousastep XII.maxproj](__audio.jpg)